Ping Shan Heritage Trail

 Ping Shan Heritage Trail is a heritage trail located in the Ping Shan area of Yuen Long District, in Hong Kong.
-The trail was inaugurated on 12 December 1993 and was the first of its kind in Hong Kong.
+The trail was inaugurated on 12 December 1993.
 It passes through the villages of Hang Tau Tsuen, Hang Mei Tsuen and Sheung Cheung Wai and it includes several declared monuments and graded buildings.

 The Ping Shan Tang Clan Gallery and Heritage Trail Visitors Centre was opened in 2007.
 It is housed in the Old Ping Shan Police Station.

-Sights included in the trail

-The trail includes the following 14 historic buildings: